At this time of year in winter, there is the risk of snow and ice everywhere, particularly on those cool and chilly mornings.

-If you have a good coat of snow on a roof, maybe a foot or more high, then that is far heavier than what you think.
+If you have a good coat of snow on a roof, maybe a foot or higher, that is far heavier than you think.
 And more importantly, it’s the weight that the roof was not necessarily designed to have.

-Plus, even the external guttering as well, which has the weight of snow slipping down the roof pitch, can soon suffer under the strain.
+Plus, even the external guttering, which has the weight of snow slipping down the roof pitch, can soon suffer under strain.

 2. The Wind Factor

 With snow can come wind, which can cause an even bigger issue to resolve.